isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_SOCK_OPS.md

 [:octicons-tag-24: v4.13](https://github.com/torvalds/linux/commit/13d3b1ebe28762c79e981931a41914fae5d04386)
 <!-- [/FEATURE_TAG] -->

-When invoked with this `op`, the program can overwrite the default initial advertized window (in packets) or -1 if default value should be used.
+When invoked with this `op`, the program can overwrite the default initial advertised window (in packets) or -1 if default value should be used.

 ### `BPF_SOCK_OPS_TCP_CONNECT_CB`
 <!-- [FEATURE_TAG](BPF_SOCK_OPS_TCP_CONNECT_CB) -->